 Earlier reports (Duaime and others, 1998; Metesh and Duaime, 2002) discussed the lack of appreciable change in water quality within the East Camp mines until 2002, when water quality in several of the shafts exhibited significant departure (increases of contaminant concentrations) from previous trends.
-The Anselmo, Kelley, and Steward Mines were sampled during the spring 2021 sample event at a depth of 100 ft below the water surface.
-Iron and arsenic concentrations remain elevated in the Kelley Mine water; however, concentrations of zinc and sulfate have gradually decreased the past few years and are approaching pre-2002 concentrations in the Kelley samples.
-The mines could not be sampled at deeper depths due to concerns about obstructions in the shafts.
-Concentrations varied very little with sample depth in previous years.
-Complete sample results for the mines and Berkeley Pit are available from the GWIC website at the following location:
+The Anselmo, Kelley, and Steward Mines were sampled during the spring 2022 sample event at a depth of 100 ft below the water surface; the mines could not be sampled at deeper depths due to concerns about obstructions in the shafts; however, concentrations varied very little with sample depth in previous years.
+Complete sample results for the mines and Berkeley Pit are available from the GWIC website at the following location: http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE-ECBED&datatype=well&.

-$\underline{http://mbmggwic.mtech.edu/sqlserver/v11/data/dataProject.asp?project=MINEFLO-ACTIVE-ECBED\&datatype=well\&.$

-Kelley: Iron, arsenic, zinc, and aluminum increased to near-historic concentrations in 2003-2004, and have gradually declined from 2005 to 2021 (fig. 3-6).
+Kelley: Iron, arsenic, zinc, and aluminum increased to near-historic concentrations in 2003-2004, and have gradually declined from 2005 to 2022 (fig. 3-6).
 Sulfate concentrations changed in a similar manner.

-Anselmo: Iron concentrations remain elevated (>20 mg/L); arsenic concentrations have increased the past 3 years from 130 μ g/L to 230 μ g/L; zinc concentrations almost doubled between the 2017 and 2018 sample results (7,600 versus 14,600 μ g/L, which has been followed by a steady decline to 6,000 μ g/L; fig. 3-7).
-Cadmium concentrations are hovering near 20 μ g/L, while copper concentrations remain low (<20 μ g/L).
+Anselmo: Iron concentrations remain elevated (>20 mg/L); arsenic concentrations show some variability in 10 years, ranging from 130 $\mu$ g/L to 250 $\mu$ g/L; zinc concentrations almost doubled between the 2017 and 2018 sample results (7,600 versus 14,600 $\mu$ g/L, which has been followed by a steady decline to 5,000 $\mu$ g/L; fig. 3-7).
+Cadmium concentrations are hovering near 2 $\mu$ g/L, while copper concentrations remain low (<20 $\mu$ g/L).

-Steward: Iron and arsenic concentrations remain high, following an increase in 2019; however, they have shown a slight downward trend the past 2 years.
+Steward: Iron and arsenic concentrations remain high, following an increase in 2019; however, they have shown a slight downward trend the past 3 years.
 The trend has been downward for zinc since 1996, with a slight increase in 2015 and 2019.
-Copper concentrations remain below 100 μg/L (fig. 3-8).
+Copper concentrations remain below 100 $\mu$ g/L (fig. 3-8).